jeanineisme/AWS-Learning-Journey/CloudFront/optimize-with-cloudfront-and-s3.md

 ![Upload screen](upload-photo-permissions.png)

 2. **Entering the CloudFront Console**
-   - THis step is as easy as it sounds: I searched for CloudFront in the search bar and then created a CloudFront distrobution.
+   - This step is as easy as it sounds: I searched for CloudFront in the search bar and then created a CloudFront distrobution.

 3. ****
    -